 Chrome Vent Covers: For those of you that love the look of chrome there's a perfect inexpensive accessory for your Classic Volkswagen Beetle, Chrome Vent Covers from Mid America Motorworks.
 With these two half moon covers you can add a touch of sparkle to your late model Beetle or Super Beetle and installation is "Super" easy too.
 You just pop out your old black plastic vent covers behind the rear windows and snap in your new chrome ones.

-Made in Denmark by the JP Group the quality of these vents is flawless and since they are made with chromed plastic there is no worry about them rusting or losing their shine over the years.
+Made in Denmark the quality of these vents is flawless and since they are made with chromed plastic there is no worry about them rusting or losing their shine over the years.
 While replacing the original ones with these is a matter of preference and taste you are certain to get a lot of questions about them at the next Volkswagen event that you attend.
 Me?
 I think they are great and I'm going to get a set for my Super Beetle before the season starts in the spring!

 Lower Steering Column Bushing: If the needle bearing at the bottom of your steering column wears out, it will give you almost un-drivable play in the steering wheel and up until now this part has been almost impossible to find.
 The NEW Top Line lower steering column bushing replaces the VW plastic needle bearing without any modifications to the tube or steering shaft.
 It is made from high-tech Nylatron, is self lubricating, and will last for thousands of miles.
 Here's how you install the new one: The steering column and shaft should be removed from the car for easiest installation.
 You should have on hand a blunt punch and hammer, rubber mallet, belt sander, and a good bench vice.